Iro96/NumBits/README.md

 | 🔜 **v1.0**  | Python API           | `import numbits` via pybind11  | Expose C++ API to Python for hybrid workflows                        |
 | 🌟 **v1.1+** | AI / Autograd        | Differentiation engine         | Automatic gradients, neural ops, backpropagation                     |

+### Contributing

+We welcome contributions from everyone!
+For detailed guidelines on how to contribute, please see [CONTRIBUTING.md](https://github.com/Iro96/NumBits/blob/main/.github/CONTRIBUTING.md) in this repository.
+> Thanks for helping build NumBits

 ---

 ## How To Use